 - Have a smile that will last a lifetime

 Next, the hygienist will carefully clean your teeth with a variety of tools to remove any hard mineral buildup (tartar) from your teeth.
-Then she will floss your teeth, use a polishing compound, and apply fluoride.
-Cleanings usually aren't painful, but if you have any anxiety about your dental exam, be sure to let our hygienist know.
+The hygienist will floss your teeth, use a polishing compound, and apply fluoride.
+Cleanings should not be uncomfortable, but if you have any anxiety about your dental exam/cleaning, be sure to let our hygienist know.
 They may offer nitrous sedation to ensure your comfort.
-If our dentist or hygienist finds tooth decay or gum disease, we will talk to you about changing your brushing or flossing habits.

 In severe gum disease cases, we may recommend antibiotics or other dental treatments.
 With higher decay risk patients, we may recommend prescription strength fluoride toothpaste as well as suggesting in-office fluoride varnish treatment.
 If your teeth and gums appear to be healthy, we will probably recommend that you continue your brushing and flossing routine as usual.